-Saw Chris Brown and Murray become the first OU players on the same roster to eclipse 40 career TDs during the 2009 season.
-The duo also became the sixth pair in school history to rush for over 2,000 career yards.
+Chris Brown and Murray become the first OU players on the same roster to eclipse 40 career TDs during the 2009 season.

-In 2004, Adrian Peterson, who set school season record and NCAA freshman rushing record with 1,925 yards, the best single-season mark in Oklahoma history.
+In 2004, Adrian Peterson set the NCAA freshman rushing record with 1,925 yards, the best single-season mark in Oklahoma history.

-No OU back lost a fumble in 2002 and there were only two in 2001.
+No OU running back lost a fumble under Gundy’s watch in 2002.

 In 2000, OU backs produced 32 rushing TDs, up from 15 in 1999.
 First team All-Big 12 Griffin scored 16 of those, including six against Texas to set a Sooner record.

-Adrian Peterson (Oklahoma), Vikings, Consensus All-American; highest finishing freshman (second) in the history of the Heisman Trophy.
+Highest finishing freshman (second) in the history of the Heisman Trophy at the time.

 ACCOMPLISHMENTS AS A PLAYER

-Paced the Sooners to a 31-13-2 record in his four seasons and was all-conference as a senior.
+Paced the Sooners to a 31-13-2 record in his four seasons, earning All-Big Eight First Team honors as a senior.

-One of only four OU quarterbacks to throw for more than 4,000 yards (Bradford, Heupel, White).
+One of only five OU quarterbacks to throw for more than 4,000 yards (Landry Jones, Bradford, Heupel, White).

 Big Eight Offensive Newcomer of the Year in 1990 with marks for completions (54), attempts (109) and yards (904).